ProPablo/rm_dashboard/app/README.md

 Also Migrated to Typescript, see: https://reactnative.dev/docs/typescript

 ## Run
+* For a dev environment, ensure you have a file in the root of this directory called env.js that exports `backendURL` which is ip:port of server
 * To run development server for android run ```npx react-native run-android```.
 If this ddoesnt work try running ```npx react-native run-android --variant=debug```

 * To generate an APK for Android phones run, ```npx react-native run-android --variant=release``` when building the React Native application